segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/ajs-classic.md

 The Analytics.js library and all of the destination libraries are loaded with the [HTML script `async` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async).
 This also means that Segment methods are fired asynchronously, so you should adjust your code accordingly if you require that events be sent from the browser in a specific order.

-While many tools require access to the DOM or cookies, for our Zendesk, Salesforce, and MailChimp destinations, Segment does not need to load a native Javascript library!
+While many tools require access to the DOM or cookies, for our Zendesk, Salesforce, and MailChimp destinations, Segment does not need to load a native JavaScript library!
 Instead data is sent from Segment's servers to the end-tools.
 We aim to expand on this front in the future.

 Segment only loads the libraries required for your **enabled** destinations.
 When you disable a destination, the custom version of Analytics.js loaded on your site stops requesting that library.